reactql/old_docs/source/bundling.md

 }
 ```

+### Image compression

-> In production, images are processed through [image-webpack-loader](https://github.com/tcoopman/image-webpack-loader), which minifies JPEG, GIF, PNG and SVG files via [imagemin](https://github.com/imagemin/imagemin) and copied to `[root]/dist/public/assets/img`.
-In development, images files are stored in RAM, but no files are copied to the physical filesystem.
+In production, images are processed through [image-webpack-loader](https://github.com/tcoopman/image-webpack-loader), which minifies JPEG, GIF, PNG and SVG files via [imagemin](https://github.com/imagemin/imagemin) and copied to `[root]/dist/public/assets/img`.
+In development, original images files are served from memory (and compression is skipped), and no files are copied to the physical filesystem.

+> By default, the JPG compression is set at 65% the quality of the original, and PNG has a target range of 65-90%.
+If images appear fuzzy, you can override this by editing [kit/webpack/base.js](https://github.com/leebenson/reactql/blob/master/kit/webpack/base.js)

 <h2 id="fonts">Fonts</h2>